symbol/symbol-docs/source/getting-started/first-application.rst

 Creating an account for each participant
 ****************************************

-First, identify the actors involved in the problem we want to solve:
+First, identify the actors involved in the problem to solve:

 * The ticket vendor.
 * The customer.